 The internet is full of foods and ingredient to avoid during pregnancy and as usual, they get blown way out of proportion.

 Take lavender for example.
-Is it safe to use during pregnancy?
-The short answer is yes.
+Should you avoid it?
+The short answer is no.

 Robert Tisserand, the “father” of aromatherapy says that there are 106,000 hits on Google stating lavender is an emmenagogue (uterine stimulant).
 He clearly sites scientific studies that refute this rumour.